 HOW TO RECOVER FROM SHINGLES QUICKLY

 I think the most important piece of this post is this section.
 Of course, catching it early and taking the antivirals helps a ton but shingles is so much more than just popping some pills and hoping for the best.
 I’m not here to throw conventional medicine under the rug.
-I don’t think I’d have had such a quick turnaround if it hadn’t been for the full course of antivirals I took, but there are a lot of natural treatments you can incorporate to also help speed up the process and the pain and itchiness that typically ensues.
+I don’t think I’d have had such a quick turnaround if it hadn’t been for the full course of antivirals I took, but there are a lot of home remedies you can incorporate to also help speed up the process and the pain and itchiness that typically ensues.

 In addition to OTC pain meds, I used CBD and THC to help manage the pain.
 I’ve been playing around with different types of CBD and found the Calm pen from Dosist to be most effective.
 For THC I used topical salve on the rash itself and it was literally a godsend to help manage the pain.
 It was basically like a more effective calamine lotion.

 There’s a reason your body craves broth when you’re sick.
 Bone broth is super anti-inflammatory and immune-boosting.
 It contains vitamins and minerals that help support gut health and reduce pain and inflammation.
 Generally a good idea to consume bone broth with a weakened immune system.